About the Community

 Chattahoochee County is situated in a tranquil sea of rolling hills in west Georgia.
 Cusseta, the County Seat, was organized in 1854.
 Located just 10 minutes south of Columbus, and bordering the south side of Fort Benning, Cusseta has a population of approximately 3,500.
 It offers country living while being minutes away from big city amenities.
 Fort Benning, home of the US Army Maneuver Center of Excellence, covers an estimated 80 percent of the county’s 249 square miles.
 Military dependent students comprise approximately sixty-five (65) per cent of the High School Population.
 The county has a recreation center, which supports the county recreation football, baseball, basketball, soccer, and cheerleading programs.
 The Cusseta-Chattahoochee Public Library, a part of the Chattahoochee Valley Libraries, serves our community and provides access to a broad range of materials, events, and services.
 In 2003, Cusseta-Chattahoochee changed its Government configuration and became one of three unified government operations in the state of Georgia.
 The Government was made up of Board of Council members, a Mayor and a County Manager; and changed to a board of five Commissioners and a County Manager.

 As defined in State Bill 161 signed by Governor Nathan Deal on May 11, 2011, a “College and Career Academy” means a specialized charter school established by a partnership which demonstrates a collaboration between business, industry, and community stakeholders to advance workforce development between one of more local boards of education, a private individual, a private organization, or a state or local public entity in cooperation with one or more post secondary institutions.

-Nine Career Cluster programs of study, as selected by the Board of Directors, include the following:
+Seven Career Cluster programs of study, as selected by the Board of Directors, include the following: